gerrardcowburn/sandpit/arc-blog/single-region/2-arc-stack/README.md

-# Route 53 ARC Blog Post - App Stack Code
+# Route 53 ARC Blog Post - ARC Stack Code

 This CloudFormation (CFN) Template supports the requirements of an AWS Blog Post on Route 53 Application Recovery Controller.
 It is the second of a three CFN Deployment.
 Deploy the *[1-infra-stackset]*(https://github.com/harshawsharma/sandpit/edit/master/arc-blog/single-region/1-infra-stackset/) before deploying this stack.